CaseIRL/lua_game_engine/README.md

 If you like it too?
 Great.
 If not?
 Fork it and build your own.

+PR's are unlikely to be pushed right now, need to get the plan ironed in first.

 # What It Does

 ### Scene System